Jean Adams (epidemiologist): Education

 Her doctorate was on the socio-economic inequalities of health, after which she completed a MRC Health of the Population fellowship and an NIHR Career Development Fellowship.

 Career

 While completing her fellowships, Adams was a lecturer at Newcastle University before moving to the MRC Epidemiology Unit in 2004 and CEDAR in 2014.

+CEDAR is a partnership between the University of Cambridge, the University of East Anglia, and the MRC Epidemiology Unit to explore diet improvement.

 She helped form the Dietary Public Health group, was appointed Programme Leader in the Population Health Interventions unit in 2020 and Professor in 2022.